-There’s a stitched together quality to Stephen Chow’s and Lee Lik-chi’s King of Comedy.
-It’s a bit episodic in how Sin-Tau (Chow) goes through boom and bust cycles trying to land an acting job while frequenting a movie set where a production crew is shooting an action film starring Hong Kong superstar Cucko (Karen Mok).
+There’s a stitched together quality to Stephen Chow’s and Lee Lik-chi’s King of Comedy as Sin-Tau (Chow) goes through boom and bust cycles (more like bust, bust, boom, bust… really) trying to land an acting job while frequenting a movie set where a production crew is shooting an action film starring Hong Kong superstar Cucko (Karen Mok).
 That said, King of Comedy is also terribly funny, full of hilarious stuff.
 The scene where Sin-Tau finally gets to audition for the male lead opposite Cucko, is hands down one of the funniest gag ever.
 The third act, which seems to come out of nowhere, where Chow goes undercover posing as a lunchbox delivery man to infiltrate a triad, is both tense and swift.
 Tense like Leonardo di Caprio in Martin Scorsese’s The Departed (which, by the way, is a remake of Hong Kong triad movie Infernal Affairs) and swift like Tony Leung in a movie by John Woo, whose over-the-top gunfights, this movie spoofed in one of its movie set sequence where Sin-Tau plays a background character — church shootouts, Mexican stand-offs, doves, heroine with arms outstretched firing two handguns, you name it.
 Some say this might be Stephen Chow’s most heartfelt film.
 Probably the most grounded too—no high flying soccer players, no mermaids, no kung fu masters.
-Just Chow playing a bit player trying to make it big in the movies, and Cecilia Cheung, whose hooker with a heart of gold actually transcends the hooker with a heart of gold types.
+Just Chow playing a bit player trying to make it big in the movies, and Cecilia Cheung playing hooker with a heart of gold and transcending hooker with a heart of gold types.
 If you like Chow’s other movies like God of Cookery and Kung Fu Hustle, you’d like this one for sure.